 SPECIAL GUEST – RHEA DEMPSEY

-On Sunday the 13th of September part of the Free Pregnancy Meditation sessions during lockdown, the wise and passionate Rhea Demspsey Author of ‘Birth with Confidence’ and ‘Beyond the Birth Plan’ will be joining us for an extended 1 hour special session.
-Click the link above to join us.
+On Sunday the 13th of September part of the Free Pregnancy Meditation sessions during lockdown, the wise and passionate Rhea Demspsey Author of ‘Birth with Confidence’ and ‘Beyond the Birth Plan’ joined us to chat all things brain changes during pregnancy and birth.
+Stay tuned as we will release another Meditation Bundle of 3 meditations plus Rhea’s talk very soon.
 If you would like a copy of either of Rhea’s books head over to our shop.